DavinCNorgard/412-Habit-Knowledge-Base/Appendix/Terms/wearable devices.md

-Devices that are worn on the body
+A wearable device is any kind of electronic device designed to be worn on the user's body

-wearable

-wearable devices

-wearable

-wearable device

-wearable devices